Kota santri: List of regions renowned as kota santri

 Jombang is known for prestigious pesantren schools, including Pondok Pesantren Teburing, Pondok Pesantren Denanyar, Pondok Pesantren Tambakberas, Pondok Pesantren Attahdzib, and Pondok Pesantren Darul Ulum of Rejoso.
-The city has produced many renowned Islamic figures, including the former President of Indonesia Abdurrahman Wahid who studied at Tambakberas and the current Vice President of Indonesia Ma'ruf Amin who studied at Tebuireng.
-The pesantren of Tebuireng is also known as the school established by Hasyim Asy'ari, the founder of Nadlatul Ulama (NU), the largest Islamic organization in the world.
+The city has produced many renowned Islamic figures, including the former President of Indonesia Abdurrahman Wahid who studied at Tambakberas and the former Vice President of Indonesia Ma'ruf Amin who studied at Tebuireng.
+The pesantren of Tebuireng is also known as the school established by Hasyim Asy'ari, the founder of Nahdlatul Ulama (NU), the largest Islamic organization in the world.